 A few weeks ago I wanted to make a dinner the entire family would love.
 Something Lincoln wouldn’t be skeptical of, Ben wouldn’t need a peanut butter sandwich after, and that I would feel good about feeding to all three of us.
 Meatballs randomly popped into my head, and after a quick Google search I decided on Classic Italian Meatballs.
 We had all the ingredients on hand, the prep list was short, and the recipe promised greatness…and 1,000% delivered.

-Soft and creamy, the meatballs tasted like the baseball-sized ones I used to get nestled into spaghetti noodles at my family’s favorite Italian restaurant growing up.
-Ben took one bite and said, “Babe, these are incredible!” (hence the name Incredible Italian Meatballs.)
+Fork tender and totally comforting, the meatballs tasted like the baseball-sized ones I used to get nestled into spaghetti noodles at my family’s favorite Italian restaurant growing up.
+Ben took one bite and said, “Babe, these are incredible!” (hence the name Incredible Italian Meatballs!)
 Ben doesn’t say anything is incredible very often, so I knew I’d hit the jackpot.

 I want to heavily credit Nagi at RecipeTin Eats for this recipe, which I only adapted to remove gluten and dairy (for Lincoln,) as the bones are the same.
 This recipe is going to become a signature dish for you.
 One that your kids, spouse, and/or roomies will ask for week after week.

 The secret to Incredible Italian Meatballs is using torn, squishy gluten-free white bread (read on for my favorite brands) instead of bread crumbs, which create fall apart-tender meatballs with an almost toasted bread crumb taste.
 The other is using high quality marinara sauce to simmer them in.
 Both create meatballs that taste like they came from the kitchen of your Italian Grandmother, aka really authentic and absolutely decadent tasting.
 I can’t wait for you to try this recipe!

 How to Make Gluten Free Meatballs from Scratch